ecogood/ecg-matrix-texts/README.md

 ## Release History

+* 0.1.1 - add JS version of the JSON bundle.
 * 0.1.0 - moved the individual indicators into the ``indicators`` folder (breaking change) and created ecg-indicators json bundle.
 * 0.0.1 - first version with german texts and initial tests.